Kane County Cohabitation Agreements Attorney

 Dedicated Geneva Family Law Lawyer

 Once upon a time it was taboo to live together without being married or have a child out of wedlock.
 But the taboo is gone, and with is comes an Increase in cohabiting couples in Illinois.
 However, unmarried couples living together, who share resources or have children, lack any protections or legal rights when they decide to call it quits.
 A cohabitation agreement could change that; addressing custody issues where needed, and preserving your interests in shared assets and resources.
-If you need to develop a cohabitation agreement, or want a proposed one reviewed, the experienced cohabitation agreement and family law attorneys at the Law Offices of Douglas B. Warlick can help.
+If you need to develop a cohabitation agreement, or want a proposed one reviewed, the experienced cohabitation agreement and family law attorneys at the The Law Offices of Douglas B. Warlick & Associates can help.
 We serve clients throughout Illinois in Geneva, and Kane and DuPage counties.

 Protecting Rights with Cohabitation Agreements